Plan a Web Integration

 - Establish the business context and goals of any web campaigns, along with requirements for the associated web templates.
-For specific technical documentation about Campaigns and Templates, see the Web Templates documentation on this site and the About Web Campaigns and Templates article on the Salesforce Help site.
+For specific technical documentation about Campaigns and Templates, see the Web Templates documentation on this site and About Web Campaigns and Templates on Salesforce Help.

 - Identify the identity attributes necessary for your implementation.
 Take careful consideration when deciding what identities to use; since identity setup is permanent, it has significant implications for your deployment.
 Refer to the following documentation for detailed information about how the identity system functions and how you can configure it for use with the web SDK.

 - If the client is implementing multiple sites on one account, our Multisite Implementation Strategy documentation is helpful.

 - If the site is a Single Page Application (SPA), please refer to the Single Page App Handling documentation.

 The site-mapping blueprint is all about planning.
 A sitemap blueprint is a skeleton for the structure of your sitemap.
 It serves as a guide for the developer writing the sitemap code and a reference for developers unfamiliar with a particular implementation.
 In the sitemap blueprint, you define the page types to be mapped, how the platform treats them, what relevant data is available on each page chosen for mapping, and where individual values to be collected are found within the site.